akshayMore2018/TileMap-Rendering/README.md

-P.S:I do NOT own the tileSheet image used in this example.
+Also, I do NOT own the tileSheet image used in this example.
 All rights belong to it's rightful owner/owner's.
 No copyright infringement intended.